Povstalec/StargateJourney/faq.md

 ___

-## Why I keep fining only cartouches with the Overworld address?
+## Why I keep finding only cartouches with the Overworld address?
 If you are on Abyods and you are only finding cartouches with Overworld address, you are not searching the cartouche structure carefully enough.